 You can now see a better representation of this burndown chart.

-Creating dynamic backlog items dashboard
+Creating dynamic backlog items page

 First of all, I selected the ‘Assigned To’ and ‘Title’ columns from the ‘Sprint 18 – Backlog Items’ view.
 Which created a static list on the screen.
 In addition, I went to the ‘Format’ section again and in the ‘Values’ section I made the font bigger.